DustyWerth/DustyWerth.github.io/_works/RAPID.md

 skills: 'Agile, Infrastructure as Code, SQL, DevOps'
 software: 'Leaflet, Microsoft SQL Management Studio, VS Code, FME Form, FME Flow'
 ---

-Summary:
+<strong>Summary:</strong>

-<font size="2"> <strong>-Development and Launch of RAPID Tool:</strong> Played a crucial role in steering the RAPID project from its inception to launch, integrating Leaflet with ArcGIS Online to create a user-friendly and dynamic mapping experience.</font>
+<font size="2"><strong>-Development and Launch of RAPID Tool:</strong> Played a crucial role in steering the RAPID project from its inception to launch, integrating Leaflet with ArcGIS Online to create a user-friendly and dynamic mapping experience.</font>

 <font size="2"><strong>-Enhanced Accessibility and Effectiveness:</strong> The integration significantly improved the tool's accessibility and effectiveness, enabling real-time interaction with geographic data and supporting the visualization needs of users.</font>